Discover Baptism & Communion (Sugar Grove)

 All who can genuinely answer yes to the following questions should be baptized:

-We have written a Village Distinctive paper outlining our beliefs and practices surrounding baptism.
+We have written a Teaching Position paper outlining our beliefs and practices surrounding baptism.

-Baptism and Communion classes are held the second Sunday of each month at the Sugar Grove Campus.
-If you desire to be baptized, or just want to learn more, please attend one of these classes.
+If you desire to be baptized or just want to learn more, please attend one of our Baptism & Communion classes.
+See upcoming classes below.

-If your child or student is interested in being baptized, we do have a resource that you can read for more information on how to prepare young Christians for baptism & Communion.
+If your child or student is interested in being baptized, we do have a resource that you can read for more information on how to prepare young Christians for baptism and communion.

 Preparing Young Christians for Baptism and Communion booklet